github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-dependency-review.md

 {% elsif ghes or ghae %}
 Dependency review is available when dependency graph is enabled for {% data variables.product.product_location %} and {% data variables.product.prodname_advanced_security %} is enabled for the organization or repository.
 For more information, see "[Enabling {% data variables.product.prodname_GH_advanced_security %} for your enterprise](/admin/code-security/managing-github-advanced-security-for-your-enterprise/enabling-github-advanced-security-for-your-enterprise)."

-### Enabling the dependency graph for {% data variables.product.product_location %}
-You can check if the dependency graph is enabled. {% data reusables.dependabot.ghes-ghae-enabling-dependency-graph %}
+### Checking if the dependency graph is enabled

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
 {% data reusables.organizations.security-and-analysis %}

+The page that's displayed shows whether the dependency graph is enabled or not. {% data reusables.dependabot.ghes-ghae-enabling-dependency-graph %}

 {% endif %}